AriFordsham/GHCWiki/proposal/helpful-import-error.md

 Gain:

+- Instead of 2mn calls to look for files, ghc now only looks through these directories recursively.
+  In the typical situation, that means it only has to find n files instead.
 - Comprehensive mapping of modules that can be imported.
 (Can be used for typo-error detection.)
 - No file-system calls to find modules while resolving the imports.
   This means: